johncaloi7/Camp_Fire/README.md

 -"npm install" to install the required packages

 To initiate it.
--npm start and just go your browser and go to localhost:3000
+-npm start and just go to your browser and go to localhost:3000

 And that is all. :)